Michael Massey Preview, Player Props: Royals vs. Red Sox

 Michael Massey At The Plate

-- Massey has driven home a run in 29 games this year (27.4%), including more than one RBI in 10.4% of his games and producing three or more of his team's runs on two occasions..
+- Massey has an RBI in 29 of 107 games this year, with multiple RBI in 11 of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.